icrtouch/etal-ui-lib/README.md

  - borderRadius - (int) - adds a curved edge to any boxObject
  - fontSize - (int) - font size of any textObject
  - fontColor - (0xf2f2f2) - colour of the font of any textObject
- - text - (String) - The text that will shoe from a textObject
+ - text - (String) - The text that will show from a textObject
  - onClick - (callback function) - when object is clicked the callback will be called.